BY Cara Ameer a broker associate and global luxury agent. You can follow her on Facebook or Twitter.

 Knowledge is power, and surprise is never a good thing.
 It is easy for sellers to have a superficial and inflated view of their homes.

-What could be wrong, they think?
-They’ve lived there for __ years and if there was something seriously wrong, they would know it.
+They think, what could be wrong?
+They’ve lived there for __ years, and if there was something seriously wrong, they would know it.

 Or, they just bought the home four years ago and had it inspected then — why would they need to do this now?

-You see, it is those very thoughts that can come back to bite sellers.
-When was the last time your sellers went on their roof, looked in their chimney, crawled around in their attic or basement or under the foundation?
+You see, those very thoughts can come back to bite sellers.
+When was the last time your sellers went on their roof, looked in their chimney, crawled around in their attic, basement, or under the foundation?

 Do they know how old their water heater and HVAC are?
-If they live in an older home, what about the plumbing and electrical systems?
+What about the plumbing and electrical systems if they live in an older home?

-This is exactly why you should have a pre-listing inspection.
+This is precisely why you should have a pre-listing inspection.

 -